earthly/earthly/docs/guides/ci-integration.md

 Integrating Earthly into your CI is simply a matter of automating the same steps you would use for your local installation.
 In this guide, we will walk through this process.

-## Step 1: Ensure pre-requisited are available
+## Step 1: Ensure pre-requisites are available

 ### Docker and Git